-- a person is appointed to have overall responsibility for the implementation of this policy; - all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation; - all staff including supply staff who support children with medical conditions receive sufficient information to provide appropriate support; - individual healthcare plans are developed, monitored and reviewed regularly, especially if evidence is presented that the child's needs have changed. - parents are informed of the importance of updating the school of any changes in treatments or conditions. - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions; - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations; - a register of children in the school is kept whose parents/carers have informed the school of a diagnosis of asthma; - a number of staff are trained to recognise the symptoms of an asthma attack ; - emergency inhalers are readily available in an emergency situation for those students whose parent/carer have given signed consent. - staff are trained to use a defibrillator (AED) which is situated in the Medical Room.
+- a person is appointed to have overall responsibility for the implementation of this policy; - all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation; - all staff including supply staff who support children with medical conditions receive sufficient information to provide appropriate support; - individual healthcare plans are developed, monitored and reviewed regularly, especially if evidence is presented that the child's needs have changed. - parents are informed of the importance of updating the school of any changes in treatments or conditions. - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions; - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations; - a register of children in the school is kept whose parents/carers have informed the school of a known allergy requiring emergency medication - a register of children in the school is kept whose parents/carers have informed the school of a diagnosis of asthma; - a number of staff are trained to recognise the symptoms of an asthma attack; - emergency inhalers are readily available in an emergency situation for those students whose parent/carer have given signed consent. - staff are trained to use a defibrillator (AED) which is situated in the Medical Room.
 This is checked regularly to ensure it is readily available in an emergency situation; - risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions; - all staff are aware that medical information must be treated confidentially; - school staff are appropriately insured and are aware that they are insured to support pupils in this way.